Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 Better aircraft design and improved ground operations can all contribute to a reduction in emissions.
 This is good news, until you consider that any savings are typically wiped out with an increase in demand.

-For example, going by current improvements, per passenger emissions could be 36% lower by 2050 – but demand is forecast to [increase by 70%](https://www.sustainableaviation.co.uk/news/uk-aviation-commits-to-net-zero-carbon-emissions-by-2050/) in that time.
+For example, going by current improvements, per-passenger emissions could be 36% lower by 2050 – but demand is forecast to [increase by 70%](https://www.sustainableaviation.co.uk/news/uk-aviation-commits-to-net-zero-carbon-emissions-by-2050/) in that time.

 #### New technology